philipritchey/autograded-assignment-template/README.md

   * complex tests (e.g. those which are composed of several files) should be in their own descriptively-named folders
   * the actual organization of this folder is abritrary since paths are provided in the test specification
     * but, it is to your benefit to keep it well-organized
+* ⚠️ when running tests, the contents of the `submission`/`solution`, `provided`, and `tests` directories are copied into a directory named `testbox` (along with all other required files, e.g. from the core)
+  * then, all the `X.tests` files are concatenated into one file that lives at the root of `testbox`, e.g. `testbox/tests.cpp`
+  * paths in your tests should be relative to the root of `testbox`
+  * this might confuse your IDE, so don't panic if it says it can't find a reference.  when in doubt, test.

 ### make a deploy key
 `ssh-keygen -t ed25519 -C "gradescope"`